What to Expect

 Preparing for a Hospital Stay

-Children who stay overnight to get care for cancer and blood diseases stay in our Cancer Care Unit.
+- Children who stay overnight to get care for cancer and blood diseases stay in our Cancer and Blood Disorders Center – Inpatient.
 It has private patient rooms, family lounges and easy access to a fitness gym and garden terrace.

 - Find out what you need to know about your child's hospital stay.